List of Bundesliga hat-tricks: Multiple hat-tricks

 The following table lists the number of hat-tricks scored by players who have scored two or more hat-tricks.
 Players in bold are still active in the Bundesliga.
+Players in italics are still active outside the Bundesliga.

 Hat-tricks by nationality

 The following table lists the number of hat-tricks scored by players from a single nation.

+Hat-tricks by club

+The following table lists the number of hat-tricks scored by players from given club.